 - 1. Senior in last two semesters - 2.
 Completed prerequisite coursework (see SE 420 course description) - 3.
 Completed application procedures by announced deadline - 4.
-Explicit approval of the Department of Education

-A second teaching field is required.
-A teaching methods course is required in both first and second fields.
-Students must have at least a "C-" in all education courses and all teaching field courses and a minimum overall GPA of 2.00.
+At least a "C-" in all education courses and teaching field courses and a minimum overall GPA of 2.00 - 5.
+Explicit approval of the Chair of Education begin to understand how living things function and how to pass on these wonders to their own students.